 According to Phil Harkins, the founder and CEO of Linkage, well-integrated, high-performing teams—those that “click”—never lose sight of their goals and are largely self-sustaining.
 In fact, high-performing teams often take on a life of their own, and it’s all due to leadership.

-Harkins has learned that effective leaders operate in an organized, systematic way to build successful teams, and that the formula involves not only what leaders say and do, but also what they don’t say and do.
+Effective leaders operate in an organized, systematic way to build successful teams.
+The formula for success involves not only what leaders say and do, but also what they don’t say and do.
 Building successful teams also involves working backwards—effective leaders must envisage the future before dealing with the present.
 They then create a clear vision and describe it in simple language before taking the time to get people to subscribe, or buy in, to that vision.
 Next, they assess the current situation, then work through the courses of action which are likely to yield results.
 It is the up-front work in getting to a clear end state that makes the process work.

 The four most significant behaviors consistently demonstrated by high impact leaders are:

 The foundation-laying aspect of leadership is a determining factor in why some teams seem to grasp and then do their utmost to achieve organizational goals.
 It’s all about how the leader continually visualizes a positive end result.
-So, when things get tough for the team (as they always do), these extraordinary leaders reintroduce the big picture with phrases like: “Remember our objectives,” and “Let’s keep our eye on the ball”.
-This consistent single strategy of starting with the future and then moving back to the present allows leaders to make the tough decisions which enable the team to recognize and articulate problems (“What’s really up?” or, “What’s really so?”), sort through possible solutions, and then take action.
+So, when things get tough for the team (as they always do), these extraordinary leaders reintroduce the big picture with phrases like: “Remember our objectives,” and “Let’s keep our eye on the ball.”
+This consistent single strategy of starting with the future and then moving back to the present allows leaders to make the tough decisions which enable the team to recognize and articulate problems, sort through possible solutions, and then take action.

-Phil Harkins is an internationally-known author and expert in the areas of organization development, leadership, communications, and executive coaching, as well as the founder and CEO of Linkage.
+Phil Harkins is an internationally known author and expert in the areas of organization development, leadership, communications, and executive coaching, as well as the founder and CEO of Linkage.
 He has led hundreds of organizations toward better performance, strategic advantage, and routine excellence.
 Along with leadership expert Warren Bennis, Phil is co-chair of Linkage’s Global Institute for Leadership Development™.
-He has also facilitated over 800 meetings and has been a principal speaker at over 400 conferences, symposia, and retreats throughout the world.